ICTQual Level 2 Award in Basic Life Support and Management of Anaphylaxis

 FAQs

 ICTQual Level 2 Award in Basic Life Support and Management of Anaphylaxis is offered in various formats, including online, in-person, or a combination of both.
-Participants can choose the format that best fits their schedule and learning preferences.
+Learners can choose the format that best fits their schedule and learning preferences.
 But final decision is made by ATC.